taehyunnkim/gomt/README.md

-# ncmt
+# gomt
-NCurses MikroTik - A utility for MikroTik Routers
+Go MikroTik - A utility for MikroTik Routers